amusant/tpt39/archi/PITCHME.md

 ---
 ### Task Parallelism

-* A process in brok into different tasks.
+* A process in broken into different tasks.
 * If the tasks are independent they can be run on parallel.
 * e.g Car Assembly
 Note: